Lokathor/arm7tdmi_mem_fns/README.md

 ```

 Or, if you're running on an ARM device (eg: rpi with the 32-bit OS) then you can test natively I guess.

+## License

+All the code here is released under CCO.

+OR (if you really want to use the standard Rust licenses) Apache-2.0 OR MIT can also be used.